puppetlabs/bolt/documentation/experimental_features.md

 Before your begin, make sure you've [updated Bolt to version 2.8.0 or higher](./bolt_installing.md).

-> **Remember:** This feature is experimental and is subject to possible breaking
-> changes between minor Bolt releases.

 To get started with a Bolt project:
 1. Create a Bolt project:
    - To create a fresh project directory, use the command `bolt project init